2100 W. Oceanfront, Newport Beach, CA 92663

 The signature restaurant at Lido House sits exactly on the site of the old Newport Beach City Hall, which explains both the monochromatic sea of mayors’ portraits and the name, Mayor’s Table.
 Much like the coastal decorations, the menu at Mayor’s Table is focused on seafood and includes an elaborate raw bar.
 Food tip: If you’re an avocado aficionado—and really, who isn’t these days?—we recommend the crispy avocado on Calabrian chili mayo with puffed corn and chili tendrils.
 As an added bonus, the wine list is impressive and the cocktail program is robust.
 (A swoon-worthy wooden bar occupies one end of the restaurant.)
 If you’re planning to have a drink on the weekend, arrive early.
 This place is a scene … and for good reason.

 3450 Via Oporto Suite 101, Newport Beach, CA 92663

-A gorgeously drawn out restaurant, designed with sleek wood, sumptuous seating areas, a winding staircase and from almost every angle, waterfront views.
+A gorgeously drawn restaurant, designed with sleek wood, sumptuous seating areas, a winding staircase and from almost every angle, waterfront views.
 Dine indoors or out (there are heat lamps for cool weather), sit upstairs or down (the latter is more casual) and, if you’re looking to simply enjoy the social scene, order a drink and some sushi rolls from the bar.
 The food is fresh and elegant, an edible reminder why famed Chef Nobuyuki “Nobu” Matsuhisa consistently delivers with his eponymous eateries found in exotic locales across the world and right here in Newport Beach.

 // VIEW MENU